pichim/PM2_PES_Board_Example/docs/markdown/line_follower.md

 }
 ```

 You can now use this angle to control the robot's movement based on the line detection.
-If you wnat to use the line follower driver, please refer to the next section.
+If you want to use the line follower driver, please refer to the next section.

 ### Using Eigen Library (Linear Algebra)